 A crypto exchange guide must provide reviews of all of the exchanges out there, so that you can find the right one for you.
 This review of ProBit consists of four parts: general info, fees, deposit methods and security.

 On the date of first writing this review (28 June 2019), ProBit had a 24 hour trading volume of USD 30 million.
 This placed it on place no. 66 on the list of the exchanges in the world with the highest 24 hour trading volumes.
 There is of course some distance to cover before ProBit is among the top 10 or top 20 exchanges in the world.
 However, USD 30 million is still strong for an exchange that has only been around for 7 months.
-On the date of last updating this review (16 March 2020, right in the middle of the crisis with COVID-19), the trading volume according to Coinmarketcap was roughly the same (USD 25.54 million), but the place on the list was roughly the same.
+On the date of last updating this review (16 March 2020, right in the middle of the crisis with COVID-19), the trading volume according to Coinmarketcap was roughly the same (USD 25.54 million), but the place on the list was only no. 105.